Ah, breastfeeding. It's the thing many women can do for their baby that no one else can. However, some moms

 I'm just joking.
 You need water to survive.

-It's actually really important for nursing moms to get enough fluids.
+really important for nursing moms to get enough fluids.
 After all, breastmilk is 90 percent water, and you're losing liquids every time you breastfeed or pump.

 When you're a sleep deprived new parent, however, it's easy to forget.
 I guarantee that the moment you sit down and hook yourself up, you will find yourself without a glass or bottle of water.
 Don't try to prove you don't need water to pump fluids from your body.
 Get up and get that water, you breastfeeding mama, you.
 Trust me when I say, we already know you're a badass.